CPHS/OPHS Glossary of Terms

 DSMB:

-Data and Safety Monitoring Board/Committee (DSMB or DSMC) - An appointed independent group consisting of at least three (3)
+Data and Safety Monitoring Board/Committee (DSMB or DSMC) - An appointed independent group consisting of at least three (3) members

-participants, relevance of the study question, appropriateness of
+relevance of the study question, appropriateness of the study, and integrity

-the study, and integrity of the accumulating data.
-Membership should
+of the accumulating data.
+Membership should include expertise in the

-include expertise in the relevant field of study, statistics, and
+relevant field of study, statistics, and research study design.

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z